-For successful integration, the below-listed Enterprise Custom Fields have to exist in your Project Online configuration.
-The fields can either be created manually or by Integration Hub during the scenario creation.
+For successful integration, the below-listed Enterprise Custom Fields must exist in your Project Online configuration.
+You can create the fields manually or by Integration Hub during the scenario creation.

-- “Sync Task with Planner” field – A task-level Flag custom field name that identifies if Task should be synchronized with plan task in Planner.
+- “Sync Task with Planner” field.
+A task-level Flag custom field name that identifies if you need to synchronize a Task with a plan task in Planner.

-- “Planner Plan ID” field – A project-level Text custom field name that identifies the ID of related Plan in Planner.
+- “Planner Plan ID” field.
+A project-level Text custom field name that identifies the ID of a related Plan in Planner.

-- “Planner Group Email” field – A project-level text custom field name that identifies the email of the Planner Group that the connected plan belongs to.
+- “Planner Group Email” field.
+A project-level text custom field name that identifies the email of the Planner Group to which the connected plan belongs.

-Integrating Microsoft Project Online with Planner empowers managers with more accurate information of the project execution progress.
-With a close-to-real-time view of tasks and statuses accessible to the organization, managerial functions are more easily and efficiently performed.
-And at the same time, both project managers and the development team can keep working in the applications they prefer as the most efficient ones.
+Integrating Microsoft Project Online with Planner empowers managers with more accurate information on the progress of project execution.
+With a close-to-real-time view of tasks and statuses accessible to the organization, you can perform managerial functions more quickly and efficiently.
+At the same time, both project managers and the development team can keep working on the applications they prefer as the most efficient ones.